-5.7.
-A web page containing the full terms and conditions of a service must be readily available to current and potential customers of that service.

-5.8.
-The full terms and conditions for any service provided by a member must contain:

-- (a) the registered company name of the WASPA member providing the service; - (b) a customer support number; - (c) unsubscribe instructions (for subscription services); - (d) any handset compatibility requirements for the service; - (e) an indication that network fees may apply; - (f) an indication of how billing errors are handled;

-(g) a statement that the service must only be used with the permission of the bill-payer (for paid services);

-(h) a statement that the service must only be used with the permission of a parent or guardian (for children's services); and

-(i) the following statement: "[member name] is a member of WASPA and is bound by the WASPA Code of Conduct.
+- 5.7.
+A web page containing the full terms and conditions of a service must be readily available to current and potential customers of that service. - 5.8.
+The full terms and conditions for any service provided by a member must contain: - (a) the registered company name of the WASPA member providing the service; - (b) a customer support number; - (c) unsubscribe instructions (for subscription services); - (d) any handset compatibility requirements for the service; - (e) an indication that network fees may apply; - (f) an indication of how billing errors are handled; - (g) a statement that the service must only be used with the permission of the bill-payer (for paid services); - (h) a statement that the service must only be used with the permission of a parent or guardian (for children's services); and - (i) the following statement: "[member name] is a member of WASPA and is bound by the WASPA Code of Conduct.
 Customers have the right to approach WASPA to lodge a complaint in accordance with the WASPA complaints procedure. [member name] may be required to share information relating to a service or a customer with WASPA for the purpose of resolving a complaint.
-WASPA web site: www.waspa.org.za".

-5.9.
-The terms and conditions for any service must not contain clauses that contradict the requirements of this Code of Conduct.

-5.10 Whenever a customer is asked to consent to the terms and conditions of a service, it must not be assumed that the customer consents by default; a customer must take a specific action to confirm consent.
+WASPA website: www.waspa.org.za"; - (j) a statement that the service must not be used: - (i) to intentionally engage in illegal conduct, - (ii) to knowingly create, store or disseminate any illegal content, - (iii) to knowingly infringe copyright, - (iv) to knowingly infringe any intellectual property rights, or - (v) to send spam or promote the sending of spam; - (k) a statement that the member has the right to suspend or terminate the services of any customer who does not comply with these terms and conditions or any other related contractual obligations; and (l) a statement that the member has the right to take down any content (hosted as part of the service) that it considers illegal or for which it has received a take-down notice. - 5.9.
+The terms and conditions for any service must not contain clauses that contradict the requirements of this Code of Conduct. - 5.10 Whenever a customer is asked to consent to the terms and conditions of a service, it must not be assumed that the customer consents by default; a customer must take a specific action to confirm consent.
 (Example: A consent tick-box must be empty when presented to the customer, and the customer must click on the tick-box to indicate consent.)